 - unemployment rate

 - PCE (personal consumption expenditures) inflation

-In the next part, let’s look at a projection for the other two variables—economic growth and the unemployment rate.
+In the next article, let’s look at projections for the other two variables: economic growth and the unemployment rate.